 box office in person.

-Since its formation in 1982 the Dakota Wind Quintet has been well received throughout the state of South Dakota and the Midwest, giving concerts and lecture demonstrations, as well as live performances on Minnesota Public Radio.
-The majority of their time as a chamber ensemble is spent on tour, performing at concert halls, colleges, community centers and public schools.
-They also serve as principal woodwind players of the South Dakota Symphony Orchestra, enhancing the quality of orchestra music in this region.
+Since its formation in 1982 the Dakota Wind Quintet has been well received throughout the state of South Dakota and the Midwest, giving concerts and lecture demonstrations, as well as live performances on MPR and SDPB Radio.
+The majority of the Dakota Wind Quintet’s time as a chamber ensemble is spent on tour, performing at concert halls, colleges, community centers and public schools.
+They also serve as principal woodwind players of the South Dakota Symphony Orchestra, enriching and enhancing the quality of orchestra music in this region.

 William Cedeño Torres was appointed Principal Flute in May 2016.
 Born and raised in Caracas, Venezuela, William started his musical career at the age of 9 in “El Sistema”.
 After moving to the United States, he attended Idyllwild Arts Academy as a Post-Graduated High school student under a full scholarship.
 He completed his bachelor’s degree at the San Francisco Conservatory of Music and continued his studies at Rice University’s Shepherd School of Music before joining the SDSO.

-John Tomkins, Principal Bassoon since 2002, has participated in many music festivals including the National Orchestral Institute, and the Tanglewood Music Center.
-John also serves as Principal Bassoon of The Sioux City Symphony Orchectra and is the Bassoon Instructor at Augustana College and Sioux Falls University.
+John Tomkins, Principal Bassoon since 2002, has participated in many music festivals including the National Orchestral Institute and the Tanglewood Music Center.
+Mr. Tomkins also serves as Principal Bassoon of the Sioux City Symphony Orchestra and is the Bassoon Instructor at Augustana University and University of Sioux Falls.

 Christopher Hill has been the SDSO’s Principal Clarinet since 1987 and has performed with the Philadelphia Orchestra, the New Sousa Band, Carousel National Tour, and the Evita World Tour.
 He is also conductor of the Sioux Falls Municipal Band and is the designer of the Chadich-Hill mouthpiece.
 The 2018-19 season celebrates Mr. Hill’s 32nd season with the SDSO.